Domino Sugar Refinery: Redevelopment progress

 By early 2021, the Pan, Filter, and Finishing House, which had been renamed the Refinery, was being renovated.
 Two Trees opened an affordable-housing lottery for One South First's 89 affordable units in early 2022.
 That August, M&T Bank gave Two Trees an $80 million construction loan to fund the completion of the development.
 Around the same time, Two Trees began leasing out 460000 ft2 of office space in the Refinery building.
-Work on 346 Kent Avenue, a pair of 31- and 36-story towers at the southern end of the development, began in November 2022.
+Work on 346 Kent Avenue (later known as One Domino Square), a pair of towers at the southern end of the development, began in November 2022.
+To finance the construction of 346 Kent Avenue, Two Trees received a $365 million loan from JPMorgan Chase at the end of that year.
 In addition, the Refinery building's barrel-vaulted roof was being completed by late 2022, and an LED replica of the old "Domino Sugar" sign was installed on the building that December.

+The Refinery building reopened September 27, 2023.
 Two Trees offered tax breaks to companies that relocated from Manhattan to the Refinery building.
+Sales at One Domino Square began in April 2024, and the building formally opened in June of that year.
+The Domino Square plaza opened at the Domino Sugar Refinery site in September 2024, and a housing lottery for One Domino Square's rental apartments was opened the next month.
+Between 15 and 20 percent of One Domino Square's condos had been sold by late 2024, but only 25% of the Refinery building's space had been leased out.
+By mid-2025, nearly half of One Domino Square's condos had been sold.

 Buildings

 The Domino Sugar Refinery site spans 11 acre on the East River north of the Williamsburg Bridge.
 When the redevelopment is complete, it will include 200,000 ft2 of community and commercial space; 600,000 ft2 of office space; 2,800 apartments, of which 700 will be affordable; and 6 acre of parkland on the waterfront, which is part of Domino Park.
 The entire complex will eventually contain five residential buildings and cost $3 billion.